suse-janguyen/fleet-awesome/README.md

 #### Git ####
  * Fork the repository
  * Add a git remote with a unique name for your new fork
- * Create a branch for your changes and testing
+ * (Optional) Create a branch for your changes and testing
  * (Optional) Create Pull Requests (PRs) in GitHub for submitting your branch changes

 #### Fleet ####